-While the Unicode code path through DMDX was initially added to see if we could get DMDX to handle a Tamil font it's also useful with double code page Asian fonts that have MS Word smart quotes in them.
+While the Unicode code path through DMDX was initially added to see if we could get DMDX to handle a Tamil font it's also useful with double byte character set code page Asian fonts that have MS Word smart quotes in them.
 Because DMDX when run with the Unicode code path on is now using the Unicode RTF keywords it can differentiate between Word's smart quotes and normal characters so the smart quote detection is permanently off when the Unicode code path is on.
-Once the Unicode path was added the problem with the Tamil font then became that Windows GDI didn't render the vowel modifiers in the correct places until we went to the Control Panel Regional and Language options and checked both the Complex right to left font handling and East Asian boxes (so you might need to do this as well).
-(In passing we also noticed in another instance a machine rendering a Hebrew font (so right to left text) where Unicode was off and it was rendering the Hebrew backwards until we installed the right to left language option, no other changes made to DMDX, the Unicode option or the RTF file).
-Once these options were installed DMDX's displayed output matched Word's and while Word's output is not technically correct (certain glyphs are not displayed) I figure once DMDX's output matches Word's my responsibility is pretty much over.
-There is another whole Windows Unicode module called Uniscribe that has a couple of new APIs that maybe some day we'll delve into but that day isn't today.
+When using legacy operating systems such as Windows XP once the Unicode path was added the problem with the Tamil font then became that Windows GDI didn't render the vowel modifiers in the correct places until we went to the Control Panel Regional and Language options and checked both the Complex right to left font handling and East Asian boxes (neither of which are present or needed in Windows 10, exactly when they went missing is something for the historians to determine).
+In passing we also noticed in another instance a machine rendering a Hebrew font (so right to left text) where Unicode was off and it was rendering the Hebrew backwards until we installed the right to left language option, no other changes made to DMDX, the Unicode option or the RTF file (again, not an issue in Windows 10 and probably not for some time before that OSes release).
+Once these options were installed DMDX's displayed output matched Word's and while Word's output may not be not technically correct (certain glyphs were not displayed) I figure once DMDX's output matches Word's my responsibility is pretty much over.

 Macros will require a little extra attention when the Unicode code path is on.
 This is because regions outside of text segments are still ANSI coded 8 bit characters just like they ever were, only inside text segments is Unicode found and it's not real Unicode but instead marked up RTF hex sequences.
 So the text segment "~M" with the Unicode path turned on gets marked up to "~\'00M\'00".
 The macro code is smart enough that it will detect macros used outside of quotes and leave them as ANSI sequences and also detect if a macro is used within quotes and mark the macro body up with \'00 correctly.
 The problem comes if you want to have special Unicode characters in the macro body as the RTF parser is going to strip them out as they won't be in quotes.
 And you can't use the double quote as a macro delimiter if there's already another text segment as it will get flagged as a frame with multiple text segments.
 So this would fail: